-We have audited the accompanying financial statements of the governmental activities and each major fund of Pinecrest Collegiate Middle High School Charter (the "School"), a charter school under Pinecrest Academy, Inc. which is a component unit of the District School Board of Orange County, as of, and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Pinecrest Academy Wesley Chapel High School (the "School"), a charter school under Pinecrest Academy, Inc., which is a component unit of the School Board of Pasco County, Florida, as of, and for the year ended June 30, 2024, and the related notes to the financial statements which collectively comprise the School's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the School as of June 30, 2024, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the School as of June 30, 2024, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.